-There are three different sections in this panel that you can use:
+There are four different sections in this panel that you can use:

 The “Site Speed Panel” allows you to set up predefined settings quickly and with no hassle, but the whole process of speed optimization is much more complex than what can be covered in these predefined settings.

 Please keep in mind that the options/configurations from the “Site Speed Panel” are not exhaustive, they do not cover every aspect related to speed optimization.
 Configuring this will not mean that everything related to site speed will now be set up/enabled for your website, or that other settings (like “Lazy Loading” for e.g.) become redundant.

 You can either click on the section you want to set up from the left bar of the “Site Speed Panel”:

 Or, you can click on the section you want to set up directly in the “Site Speed Panel”:

 We will take each of these, one by one, to showcase what you can set up using these sections.

 As this is a more complex tool, we have created a separate article about it, so please check it out if you need help using this tool.

 2. Image Optimization and Delivery